-College Or Trade School: Which Path Has More Job Growth Ahead?
+College vs. Trade School: Which Path Offers Better Job Growth Today?

-Four-year degrees aren’t the automatic path they used to be.
-With tuition costs rising and trades booming, more people are asking whether college is really the best investment.
+Four-year college degrees aren’t the automatic career path they used to be.
+With rising college tuition costs and skilled trades booming, more people are asking if college is still the best investment for long-term job growth and income.

 Table of Contents